wp-plugins/wp-meetup/README.txt

 3. Event calendar

 == Changelog ==

+= 2.0.0 =
+* Complete, from scratch rewrite of plugin.
+* Using internal Meetup API functionality
+* Migration system to ensure backwards compatibility with past versions of WP-Meetup
+* Cleaner code base

 = 1.5.3 =
 * Small tweaks to ensure that the band-aid fix is working.
 Our next step is basically to rewrite the plugin from scratch and change the way it handles event posts, since this band-aid is not ideal!